 On that note, ADUs are also a socially responsible rental option and an important piece of the puzzle when it comes to solving the housing affordability crisis in Ontario.
 Renters are desperate for solutions, and accessory units increase rental property density in neighborhoods, offering an affordable alternative for small families and single renters while providing additional income for the local economy instead of large corporations.

-Before you start, decide what type of ADU is right for your needs.
+Before you start though, decide what type of ADU is right for your needs.

 Types of Accessory Dwelling